ReefLakin/CellularAutomataCatan/README.md

 ### The Unruly Update

-### Planned

-- Improve the navigation menu.
-- Refactor the whole project.

 ### Features:

 - Added a new Catan House Rules Generator, featuring 14 random rules.
+- Redesigned the navigation menu.
+- Refactored the project.

 <br>